ziutek/mymysql/README.md

 assign pointer to retieved variable or nil if NULL should be stored in database.

-With *Start* and *Query* methods data are rebinded on every method call.
-It isn't efficient if statement is executer more than once.
-You can bind parameters and use *Run* method to avoid these unnecessary rebinds.
+If you pass parameters to *Run* or *Exec* method, data are rebinded on every method call.
+It isn't efficient if statement is executed more than once.
+You can bind parameters and use *Run* or *Exec* method without parameters, to avoid these unnecessary rebinds.
+Warning!
+If you use *Bind* in multithreaded application, you should be sure that no other thread will use *Bind*, until you no longer need binded parameters.

 The simplest way to bind parameters is:

     stmt.BindParams(data.id, data.tax)